 The production processes sector includes emissions from the chemical industry, petroleum refining, and food and drink manufacture as well as minor sources such as iron and steel production and road construction.
 Emissions from the chemical industry grew steadily until 1989, since when tightening emission controls have led to a reduction in emissions.
-The emissions from the petroleum refining sector show little trend over the period from 1970 until 1994, but since then emission controls and, latterly, refinery closures have led to emissions falling by 1% since 1994.
+The emissions from the petroleum refining sector show little trend over the period from 1970 until 1994, but since then emission controls and, latterly, refinery closures have led to emissions falling by 12% since 1994.

-Emissions from the food and drink industry comprised 8% (79 ktonnes) of the total NMVOC emission in 2005.
+Emissions from the food and drink industry comprised 9% (78 ktonnes) of the total NMVOC emission in 2006.
 The largest source is whisky maturation although bread baking, animal feed manufacture, fat and oil processing and barley malting are also important.
 Emissions from the sector peaked in 1980 before falling again.
 The trends with time are primarily driven by production in these sectors.

-Total transport emissions are currently responsible for 15% of NMVOC emissions of which 12% are a result of road transport.
+Total transport emissions are currently responsible for 15% of NMVOC emissions of which 11% are a result of road transport.
 With increasing car numbers, emissions rose from 1970, to a peak in 1989.
-Since then emissions have declined by 87% owing to the increased use of catalytic converters and fuel switching from petrol to diesel cars.
-Emissions from the road transport sector alone have decreased by 77% between 1970 and 2005.
+Since then emissions have declined by 88% owing to the increased use of three-way catalytic converters and fuel switching from petrol to diesel cars.